ncu-psl/STFlow/README.md

 * Station()
 * VelocityModel()

-These method calls can be regarded as language elements describing a seismic tomography task with earthquake events and seismic stations.
+These method calls can be regarded as language elements describing a seismic tomography task with earthquake events, seismic stations, and a velocity model.
 An element may be further replaced with other elements according the semantics of STFlow, for example, the velocity model can be constructed by a coordinate system and a reference model as well:
 ```python
 TomographyBuilder() \